ayaka14732/tpu-starter/README.md

 We should use `gcloud` command instead of connect directly to it with SSH.
 If we have to use SSH (e.g. if we want to use VSCode, SSH is the only choice), we need to manually change the target IP address.

 ### 12.2.
-One TPU device can only be used by one process at a time
+One TPU core can only be used by one process at a time

+See also: §10.5.

 Unlike GPU, you will get an error if you run two processes on TPU at a time:

 ```
 I0000 00:00:1648534265.148743  625905 tpu_initializer_helper.cc:94] libtpu.so already in use by another process.
 Run "$ sudo lsof -w /dev/accel0" to figure out which process is using the TPU.
 Not attempting to load libtpu.so in this process.
 ```

-Even if a TPU device has 8 cores and one process only utilizes the first core, the other processes will not be able to utilize the rest of the cores.

 ### 12.3.
 TCMalloc breaks several programs